WFCD/Giveaway-overlay/README.md

 ## Using it
 - Open command window in the project directory
 - Run the overlay server with `node server.js`
-- Run OBS and add a new Browser Source, linking `http://localhost:8080/`
+- Run OBS and add a new Browser Source, linking `http://localhost:3000/static/index.html?secret=SECRET` (SECRET will be whatever you put in further up)
-- When you want to roll it: Right click the source, select Interact then press your spacebar
+- When you want to roll it:
+  - Right click the source, select Interact then press your spacebar
+  - Or use the configured `TRIGGER` phrase.
+This is configurable.

 ## Contact
-You can find me on Discord `Monskiller#8879`
+You can find me on Discord `Monskiller#8879`.

+Tobiah#0001 did a bunch of changes to make it more modular without touching code.
+Feel free to reach out to me too.

+## Developing
+- Do all of the main setup steps
+- Run `npm run dev` in your terminal to start a dev session with automated restarts.